 New development in the local plan will need to be supported by new and improved infrastructure, including schools, health facilities, roads, public transport and other community facilities.
 The Greater Norwich authorities are working with infrastructure providers to identify the likely infrastructure requirements to support the GNLP.
 Planning flexibly for a changing world will also mean that we are able to adapt to changes that are difficult to predict at present (for example, digital communication improvements and increasing use of electric vehicles).

-Currently, the housing and jobs growth in the JCS is supported by the Greater Norwich Infrastructure Plan (GNIP).
-Updated yearly, the plan covers education, transport, community and green infrastructure projects which will support the development scheduled to happen in the area.
-Working in partnership helped make the case for A11 dualling and Northern Distributor Route funding and is likely to have influenced Highways England to take full responsibility for funding the planned improvements to Thickthorn junction linking the A11 and A47.
+Alongside the local plan is the Greater Norwich Infrastructure Plan (GNIP).
+Updated yearly, the GNIP covers education, transport, community and green infrastructure projects which will support the development scheduled to happen in the area.
+By working together the Greater Norwich authorities have a stronger voice when negotiating with government.
+For example, working in partnership helped make the case for dualling the A11, constructing the Broadland Northway, and for planning improvements at the Thickthorn junction to link the A11 and A47.

 The City Deal, agreed with government in 2013, gives the Greater Norwich authorities the ability to borrow up to £80 million at a reduced rate from the Public Works Loan Board.
 Within that, Greater Norwich authorities negotiated £20 million of borrowing for short-term loans to developers to provide infrastructure, known as the Local Infrastructure Fund.
 The remaining loan facility was split as a £40 million contribution to the Broadland Northway, with approximately £10 million set aside towards the Long Stratton by-pass and £10 million for works in the City Centre.